How I Met My Soulmate

 How I Met My Soulmate (運命の人に出会う話, Unmei no Hito ni Deau Hanashi) is a Japanese manga series written and illustrated by Anashin.
-It has been serialized in Kodansha's Dessert since April 2021, with its chapters collected in seven tankōbon volumes as of June 2025.
+It was serialized in Kodansha's Dessert from April 2021 to September 2025, and later transferred to the Palcy app in October 2025.
+Its chapters have been collected in eight tankōbon volumes as of March 2026.

 Publication

-Written and illustrated by Anashin, How I Met My Soulmate started serialization in Kodansha's Dessert on April 24, 2021.
-On August 4, 2025, it was announced that the series would be transferred to the Palcy app in October.
+Written and illustrated by Anashin, How I Met My Soulmate was first serialized in Kodansha's Dessert from April 24, 2021, to September 24, 2025.
+It was later transferred to the Palcy app on October 10, 2025.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on January 13, 2022.
-As of June 13, 2025, seven volumes have been released.
+As of March 13, 2026, eight volumes have been released.

 In North America, the manga is licensed for English release by Kodansha USA.